 AB-1 to AB-5 Curtiss F boat C-1 to C-5 renumbered.
 AB-3 ws first US military aircraft to see action ove Vera Cruz, Menico Apr 25, 1914. later had wings shortened and used as a "penguin" taxiing trainer.
 AB-6 D-1 renumbered.
 AB-7 D-2 renumbered.
 AH-1 A-1 renumbered.
 Believed struck off charge 16/10/14.
 AH-2 to AH-3 A-4 and A-3 renumbered.
 AH-4 to AH-6 B-1 to B-3 renumbered.
 AH-7 Burgess-Dunne tailless seaplane.
 AH-8 to AH-9 Curtiss pusher seaplanes AH-8 crashed off Pensacola, FL during attempted duration flight Jun 9, 1916.
 Pilot Lt JG Richard Saufley was killed.
-Saufley Field is subsequently named for him.
-Plane must have been rebuilt since reported transferred to Army, and still in Army hands in 1919 AH-9 crashed at Pensacola, FL May 8, 1915, killing the pilot.
+Saufley Field was subsequently named for him.
+Plane must have been rebuilt since reported transferred to Army, and still in Army hands in 1919 AH-9 crashed at Pensacola, FL May 8, 1915, Student aviator Lt. j.g.
+Melvin L. Stolz died when his Curtiss hydroaeroplane crashed at Pensacola, Fla.
+Although Stolz had not been designated a naval aviator, he had qualified for Aero Club Hydroaeroplane Certification No. 19..
 Plane was rebuilt and renumbered A83 in the first numerical series.
 AH-10 Burgess-Dunne tailless seaplane.
 AH-11 to AH-18 Curtiss pusher seaplanes.
 AH-19 Originally allocated to a Wright Model G Aeroboat; this was not accepted, so number was reallocated to a Martin Model S seaplane, which later became A68 in the first numerical series.
 AH-20 to AH-21 Thomas seaplanes (renumbered A57 and A58 in first numerical series).
 AH-22 Martin Model S seaplane (renumbered A69 in first numerical series).
 AH-23 Wright Model K seaplane (renumbered A51 in first numerical series).
 AH-24 Sturtevant S (renumbered A76 in first numerical series).
 AH-25 to AH-31 Burgess Model S (AH-25 renumbered A70 in first numerical series).
 AH-61 Gallaudet D-1 (renumbered A59 in first numerical series).
 AH-62 Curtiss R-3 (renumbered A67 in first numerical series).
 AH-65 Curtiss R-3 (renumbered A66 in first numerical series).
 AX-1 Curtiss Model E E-1 renumbered AX-1 Mar 1914.
 Wrecked Nov 27, 1915.
 BC-2 to BC-4 Goodyear kite balloons (renumbered A94, A95 and A151 in first numerical series.